ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 {{HTTP}}.
 The client needs to trust that the relay does not replicate the source addressing information in the request it forwards.

-Clients rely on the Oblivious Relay Resource to forward Encapsulated Requests and responses.
-However, the relay can only refuse to forward messages, it cannot inspect or modify the contents of Encapsulated Requests or responses.
+Clients rely on the Oblivious Relay Resource to forward encapsulated requests and responses.
+However, the relay can only refuse to forward messages, it cannot inspect or modify the contents of encapsulated requests or responses.

 ## Relay Responsibilities